Chicago Bears vs. New York Giants NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Chicago has combined with its opponents to put up more than 37 points in 10 of 15 games this season.
+- Chicago has combined with its opponents to score more than 36.5 points in 10 of 15 games this season.

-- These two squads surrender a combined 49.2 points per game, 12.2 more than this contest's over/under.

-- The average total in Bears games this season is 43.4, 6.4 points above Sunday's over/under of 37.
+- New York's games have gone over 36.5 points in 10 of 15 chances this season.

+- Sunday's over/under is 2.3 points higher than the combined 34.2 PPG average of the two teams.

+- This contest's over/under is 12.7 points under the 49.2 these two squads combine to give up per game in 2021.

+- The Bears and their opponents have scored an average of 43.4 points per game in 2021, 6.9 more than Sunday's total.

-- The 45.3 PPG average total in Giants games this season is 8.3 points more than this game's over/under.
+- The 36.5-point over/under for this game is 8.8 points below the 45.3 points per game average total in Giants games this season.

 Bears stats and trends

-- Chicago is 2-1 against the spread and 1-2 overall in games when it records more than 24.3 points.
+- When Chicago records more than 24.3 points, it is 2-1 against the spread and 1-2 overall.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Chicago's matchup with the Giants.